-*Starting 2017, Icy Bay Lodge is increasing our footprint of private access land with over 110 square miles of prime hunting and fishing possibilities.
+Icy Bay Lodge has over 110 square miles of private prime hunting and fishing possibilities.
 This includes 70 miles of coastline available only to us!

 Icy Bay is a body of water in SE Alaska, formed in the last 100 years by the rapid retreat of the Guyot, Yahtse, and Tyndall Glaciers.
 It is part of the Wrangell-Saint Elias National Park.
 A century-long glacial retreat has opened a bay more than 30 miles long thus creating one of the finest fisheries in the world.

 Nestled in the Saint Elias Mountain Range, the world’s tallest coastal mountain range, Mt.
 St. Elias climbs an astonishing 18,008 feet out of the ocean creating some of the most spectacular scenery on planet Earth.

 More Interesting Facts about our surroundings:

 The City and Borough of Yakutat, the nearest town to Icy Bay Lodge, covers an area 6 times the size of Rhode Island (9,463 square miles), making it one of the largest "counties" in the United States with a population of 662 residents.

 Yakutat at one time had the only railroad in the U.S. built to carry raw fish and that was tidal.
 It was retired in 1949 and is on display in the park entering town.

 During WWII, the U.S. built a major paved airfield in Yakutat in 1941 as part of a long range defense program.
 The airfield remains today and serves Alaskan Airline commercial flights.